EEP-202324/daw_proyecto_angular_servidor-MishoEEP/README.md

 4. Making a (injectable) school service to fetch/save data.
 5. Adding a an Observable so it can fetch data asynchronously (using HttpClient.get())
 6. Adding a MessageComponent to display app messages at the bottom of the screen.
 Injecting messageService into schoolService.
+7. Adding routing to the app.
+8. Generating Dashboard.
+Connecting routing with details, dashboard, and schools.
+9. Navigation is also added, browser buttons forrward and back function, also there is button to "go back" from details.